The Tomb of President James K. Polk

 Our 11th president died in 1849 and was moved to this location in 1893.
 The tomb is very modest, with the grave under a small roof surrounded by a short fence.

 There’s not even a statue of Polk here.
 That’s especially odd when you consider that literally steps away are statues of both Andrew Jackson (left) and Andrew Johnson (right), two other presidents from Tennessee.
-That’s right – President Polk’s grave has statues of two other men but not himself.

 Thanks to a reader for noting that the James K. Polk Home & Museum in Columbia, Tennessee offers a much greater chance to get to know President Polk.
-They have daily guided tours and lots of exhibits about the former president.
-The museum is the place to go if you’re really into presidential history!

 James K. Polk Grave Site: Facts About the President